One Answer to CancerJuly 1, 2021 2021-07-25 16:02

 Dr. Nicholas Gonzalez

 It is at this point where the story gets personal for me.
-In my eyes, Dr. Nicholas Gonzalez is the greatest doctor who ever lived.
-He is the reason I do what I do and the reason I was able to help my father in his lifelong battle with depression.
+To me, Dr. Nicholas Gonzalez is the greatest doctor who ever lived.
+He was my mentor and the reason why I do what I do today; helping people to restore homeostasis, using nutrition.
+He is also the reason I was able to reverse my father’s lifelong battle with depression, as well as his Parkinson’s Disease.

-You can read the story in my book, Saving Dad, but if it weren’t for Dr. Gonzalez, not only would my father still be dependent upon regular electroconvulsive therapy and psychiatric polypharmacy, but I would not have the career in nutrition which I have today.
+You can read the story in my book, Saving Dad, but if it weren’t for Dr. Nicholas Gonzalez, not only would my father still be dependent upon regular electroconvulsive therapy and psychiatric polypharmacy, but I wouldn’t follow the career path which I do today.
+From Dr. Gonzalez, I learned the intricacies of cancer genesis, including the complex development of stem cells and the trophoblast.

 For the next 28 years, until his untimely death in 2015, Dr. Nicholas Gonzalez continued the work of Dr. Kelley from his New York practice, successfully treating not only advanced cancer, but many other serious illnesses, including depression, OCD, chronic fatigue, lupus and Guillain-Barre Syndrome.